mseyfi/mseyfi.github.io/posts/DecisionTrees.md

 This example shows exactly how you compute candidate thresholds, child impurities, weighted impurities, and information gain at each step, until either purity is reached or stopping rules say to create a leaf.

+## Core Algorithm

+Exactly — that’s the core idea of how a **standard decision tree** is trained.

+At each node during training:

+1. **Take the subset of data** that reaches this node.
+2. **For every feature** (or a random subset if you are training a random forest):

+   * Try possible split points (thresholds for numerical features, category partitions for categorical features).
+   * Compute the impurity reduction (information gain, Gini reduction, variance reduction, etc.).
+3. **Pick the feature and split point with the largest impurity reduction**.
+   That feature is used at this node, and the data is divided accordingly.
+4. **Repeat** the process separately for the left and right subsets (recursion).

+So yes — you don’t pre-decide an order of features.
+At each node, the tree *re-evaluates all candidate features again* and “switches” to whichever one is most useful at that point in the data.

+Would you like me to also explain how **feature subsampling** changes this (like in Random Forests where you don’t look at all features each time)?

 ### Summary: